 Knowledge Shared and Friendships Made: Nuru Ethiopia/Nuru Kenya Exchange Visit

-In March 2017, staff members from Nuru Ethiopia visited the original Nuru project in Isibania, Kenya.
-None of the Ethiopian staff had ever left their home country and two of them were taking their first flight ever.
+In March 2017, staff members from Nuru Ethiopia visited Nuru Kenya in Isibania, Kenya.
+None of the Ethiopian staff had ever left their home country and two of them were taking their first flights ever.
 As the airplane departed Addis Ababa, destined for Nairobi, the staff members clenched their jaws and tightly gripped their armrests.
 An expression of fear mixed with excitement was written on their faces.
 But as the plane leveled off, their hands and jaws relaxed, the fear disappeared from their eyes, and looks of wonder were exchanged between them as they peered out the window at the shrinking landscape below.

 As Nuru works to build the leadership capacity of all our staff and programs, we find that regional learning exchanges can be invaluable.
 Talking through the challenges of implementation and solutions with others doing similar work in a different context can provide new and practical ideas for continual improvement.

 Nuru Kenya has worked with farmers in and around Isibania for more than 8 years and has seen many successes, faced many challenges, and overcome these challenges with locally-led, sustainable solutions.
 Their local capacity and leadership makes them a pillar of light in an NGO world that is typically run by Westerners.
 As Nuru Ethiopia gears up for the exit of expatriates from Ethiopia, a learning exchange between the two staffs seemed appropriate.
 Between Nuru Ethiopia and Nuru Kenya, Nuru’s past and lessons learned could be discussed.
 The conversations generated around Nuru’s future, however, will also help guide our model forward.